subb16/Data_Mining_Project/README.md

 * For the adjacency data, we performed Spectral Clustering.
 This involved performing eigen decomposition of the Laplacian matrix followed by selection of smallest 10 eigenvectors.
+   Spectral clustering is preferred for its ability to handle non-linearly separable data and detect clusters of varying     shapes and sizes, making it suitable for complex datasets where traditional methods like K-means may struggle.

 * For the attributes data, we first standardize the data to have 0 mean and standard devation of 1, and then perform PCA (preserving 0.9 fraction of variance) to reduce the dimensionality of the attributes.
+  PCA is employed to reduce the dimensionality of data, noise reduction, and improved model performance by capturing the most relevant features.

 * We then concatenate the normalized attributes and the eigenvectors to get our final embeddings for each node.